Analyzing ChemoCentryx's Unusual Options Activity | Benzinga

 Analyzing ChemoCentryx's Unusual Options Activity

-On Friday, shares of ChemoCentryx (NASDAQ:CCXI) saw unusual options activity.
-After the option alert, the stock price moved down to $15.06.
+Shares of ChemoCentryx (NASDAQ:CCXI) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $14.85.

 - Sentiment: BEARISH